 We have expertise in the development of models of practice-led research in social science, exploring the intersections between traditional academic modes of knowledge production and the practices of designers, engineers, architects and artists, legal and NGO practitioners, whether in universities, industry, or the field.

 Research in the department is best classified as falling under the following five broad thematic headings:

-- Politics, Rights and Justice
+- Politics, Rights and Globalisation

 All staff undertake research under the auspices of at least one of these themes, the majority working under two or three of them, and a small number work across four.
 Each has a programme of funded research and organizes conferences, seminars, and other research-related activities.
 Many are associated with a Masters programme, enabling teaching and research to enrich each other or are associated with a research centre, unit or initiative that provides an infrastructure for research activities.
 These clusters are the focus of our research strategy, with their development being overseen by the department research committee and consist of academic staff and research students working individually and collectively on shared interests; most academic staff contribute to more than one.